• Skip to primary navigation

 Food Safety

-In a professional kitchen, food hygiene and safety is a top priority, and from the very beginning of training, I practised good habits and routines.
-Of course, it is also very, very important to practice good food hygiene and safety at home.
+In a professional kitchen, food hygiene and safety are a top priority, and from the beginning of training, I practised good habits and routines.
+Of course, practising good food hygiene and safety at home is also very important.
 Here are some fundamental practices to adopt in the kitchen.

 • Wash your hands regularly while preparing, handling and cooking food